MaskSearch: Querying Image Masks at Scale: Introduction

-In this paper, we propose \system, a system that accelerates the aforementioned queries. \system introduces a new type of index and an efficient filter-verification query execution framework.
-Both techniques work in tandem to reduce the number of masks that are loaded from disk during query execution.
+\system accelerates the aforementioned queries without any loss in query accuracy by introducing a new type of index and an efficient filter-verification query execution framework.
+Both techniques work in tandem to reduce the number of masks that must be loaded from disk during query execution while guaranteeing the correctness of the query result.
 The indexing technique, which we call the Cumulative Histogram Index (CHI), provides bounds on the pixel counts within an ROI and a pixel value range in a mask.
-It is designed to work for arbitrary ROIs and pixel value ranges specified by the user at query time.
-These bounds are useful when deciding whether a mask should be loaded from disk during query execution.
+It is designed to work with arbitrary ROIs (both mask-specific and constant) and pixel value ranges specified by the user at query time.
+These bounds are used during query execution when deciding whether a mask should be loaded from disk and processed while guaranteeing the correctness of the query result.

 \system's query execution employs the idea of pre-filtering.
-Using pre-filtering techniques to avoid expensive computation or disk I/O has been explored and proved to be effective in many other problems, such as accelerating similarity joins~\cite{mann2016anempirical, jiang2014string} and queries that contain ML models~\cite{kang2017noscope, lu2018probabilistic, anderson2018physical, hsieh2018focus} in cases where computing the similarity function or running the model is expensive during query execution. \system's filter-verification query execution framework leverages the CHI to bypass loading the masks that are guaranteed to satisfy or not satisfy the query predicate.
-Only the masks that cannot be filtered out are loaded from disk, and the query predicate is applied to them.
-By doing so, \system overcomes the limitations of existing systems by significantly reducing the number of masks that are loaded from disk during query execution.
+Using pre-filtering techniques to avoid expensive computation or disk I/O has been explored and proven to be effective in many other problems, such as accelerating similarity joins~\cite{mann2016anempirical, jiang2014string} and queries that contain ML models~\cite{kang2017noscope, lu2018probabilistic, anderson2018physical, hsieh2018focus} in cases where computing the similarity function or running model inference is expensive during query execution. \system's filter-verification execution framework leverages CHI to bypass the loading of the masks that are guaranteed to satisfy or not satisfy the query predicate.
+Only the masks that cannot be filtered out are loaded from disk and processed.
+By doing so, \system overcomes the limitation of existing systems by reducing the number of masks that must be loaded to process a query.
 Moreover, \system includes an incremental indexing approach that avoids potentially high upfront indexing costs and enables it to operate in an online setting.

-Furthermore, we extend \system's capabilities to support aggregations and top-$k$ computations and accordingly optimize the query execution for them.
-Aggregations are often used to compare the trends of different masks, e.g., studying the difference between model saliency maps and human attention maps for visual question answering~\cite{das2016human}.
-Top-$k$ computations are also widely used because manual inspection of large volumes of query results is increasingly untenable~\cite{abuzaid2018macrobase}.
-Example queries include finding the top-$k$ X-rays whose saliency maps have the least number of high-value pixels in the lung regions.

 In summary, the contributions of this paper are: